 • Be prepared to use Google Translate a lot.
 While the people in Taiwan are super friendly and always willing to help, I was surprised to learn that many Taiwanese don’t speak English.
 At all.
 They will still try to help you though and Google Translate makes it a lot easier.

-How to travel from place to place in Taiwan
+How to get around in Taiwan

 I had a great time in Taiwan and hope this post will help you plan your trip to this wonderful little island.
 You can download the map and table with transport information below.
 If you have any questions, leave a comment or send me a message!